neuronsimulator/nrn/docs/coreneuron/how-to/bbcorepointer.md

+## BBCOREPOINTER
-## Transferring dynamically allocated data between NEURON and CoreNEURON
+### Transferring dynamically allocated data between NEURON and CoreNEURON

 User-allocated data can be managed in NMODL using the `POINTER` type.
 It allows the